m-kupiec/compendium-typescript/README.md

 "Visual Studio Code uses TypeScript under the hood to make it easier to work with JavaScript." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))

+"As you hover over symbols in VSCode, you'll see inferred type information: for constants and so on you'll see `string` and `number`.
+This is the type that TS can safely guess.
+(If you see `any`, this means that TS can't work out what type you're using.)
+You can fill in the gaps here with JSDoc comments which add types. . . .
+So—this is fine, but all it gets you is helpful information when you hover over a type or you're trying to autocomplete." ([Sam Thorogood](https://samthor.au/2021/check-js-with-ts/))

 ### Intermediate TypeScript Support

 "In a `.js` file, types can often be inferred.
 When types can’t be inferred, they can be specified using JSDoc syntax." ([TypeScript](https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html))